mkimbo/hyblog-final/README.md

 Full feature list:

 - Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files
-- Automatic optimization of all image assets via `gatsby-image` for faster loading times
+- Automatic optimization of all image assets for smooth loading effects and faster loading times
-- Email Subscription to Blog (in development)
+- Push Notifications Subscription to BlogPosts (in development)
 - Loading progress for slow networks
 - Offline support
 - Disqus comments support
   - Notifications about new comments
   - comments moderation
 - Responsive design
-- Google Analytics support (in development)
+- Google Analytics support
 - SEO

 * Posts in Markdown